Jury can choose second-degree murder for Chicago officer

 But, in a move not uncommon at Illinois murder trials, Judge Vincent Gaughan told jurors that they can consider the lesser charge of second-degree murder.

-The maximum penalty for second-degree murder is no more than 15 or 20 years.
+If convicted of second-degree murder, Van Dyke could face 15 years or more in prison.
 Probation isn't an option for a first-degree murder conviction, but it is with second-degree.

 FIRST- OR SECOND-DEGREE